Communism and LGBTQ rights: Soviet Union

 In November 1917, after the October Revolution, the Tsarist criminal code was abrogated by the Bolsheviks, thus legalizing same-sex sexual intercourse between consenting adults in the Russian Soviet Federative Socialist Republic and the later Ukrainian Soviet Socialist Republic (SSR).
-The Bolsheviks took an official position at this time that homosexuality was not of harm and was more a scientific concern than a legal concern.
-However this policy was not uniform across all the Soviet Republics which emerged after 1922.
+The Bolsheviks took an official position at this time that homosexuality was not harmful and was more a scientific concern than a legal concern.
+However, this policy was not uniform across all the Soviet Republics which emerged after 1922.
 The Armenian Soviet Socialist Republic, Byelorussian Soviet Socialist Republic, Russian Soviet Federative Socialist Republic, and Ukrainian SSR were all created with no laws criminalising same-sex sexual intercourse.
 In 1923, sexual intercourse between men became a criminal offense in the Azerbaijan Soviet Socialist Republic, punishable by up to five years in prison for consenting adults, or up to eight years if it involved force or threat.

-In 1926, Uzbek Soviet Socialist Republic criminalized male same-sex intercourse.
-In 1927, Turkmen Soviet Socialist Republic criminalized male same-sex intercourse.
-Male same-sex intercourse was also illegal in Bukharan People's Soviet Republic, Georgian Soviet Socialist Republic, Nakhichevan ASSR, and Socialist Soviet Republic of Abkhazia.

-The Soviet Union sent delegates to the German Institute for Sexual Science, as well as to some international conferences on human sexuality including the World League for Sexual Reform, who expressed support for the legalization of adult, private, and consensual homosexual relations.
+In 1926, the Uzbek Soviet Socialist Republic criminalized male same-sex intercourse.
+In 1927, the Turkmen Soviet Socialist Republic criminalized male same-sex intercourse.
+Male same-sex intercourse was also illegal in the Bukharan People's Soviet Republic, the Georgian Soviet Socialist Republic, the Nakhichevan ASSR, and the Socialist Soviet Republic of Abkhazia.
+The Soviet Union sent delegates to the German Institute for Sexual Science, as well as to some international conferences on human sexuality including the World League for Sexual Reform, which expressed support for the legalization of adult, private, and consensual homosexual relations.
 According to the Scientific-Humanitarian Committee, which was affiliated with the institute, the Ministry of Health delegation was positively receptive to a film concerning the topic and considered it unworthy of scandal.

 Soviet social policy in the 1920s regarding homosexuality and homosexual rights was mixed.
-On the one hand homosexuality was legal in the Russian and Ukrainian Soviet Republics and certain political and civil rights in the Soviet Union were extended to homosexuals.
+On the one hand, homosexuality was legal in the Russian and Ukrainian Soviet Republics and certain political and civil rights in the Soviet Union were extended to homosexuals.
 On the other hand, there was increasing pressure from both within and outside the Soviet government to recriminalise homosexuality and to reinstate bans on homosexual intercourse.
-In the late 1920s Soviet medical research increasingly came to classify homosexuality as a mental disease or as a remnant of bourgeois society.
+In the late 1920s, Soviet medical research increasingly came to classify homosexuality as a mental disease or as a remnant of bourgeois society.
 Relative Soviet tolerance for homosexuality and homosexual rights ended in the late 1920s – as Soviet society came increasingly under Stalinist control.
 In the 1930s, along with increased repression of political dissidents and non-Russian nationalities under Stalin, LGBTQ themes faced official government censorship, and a uniformly harsher policy across the entire Soviet Union.
 Homosexuality was officially labelled a disease.
 The official stance could be summarized in the article of the Great Soviet Encyclopedia of 1930 written by medical expert Sereisky: